HochenM/biostudy-ai/docs/project_plan.md

 A simple AI tutor system that supports Q&A, step-by-step explanations, and study planning.
 No mobile app, user accounts, or advanced integrations in the initial version.

-That makes it:

-safer
-more realistic
-better for judges
-easier to build